ogpoole09/aichatbot/README.md

 You will also need to import tkinter and OpenAI using this commands in the terminal:
 - pip install tkinter
 - pip install openai

+# I WILL NOT MAKE AN EXE FILE BECAUSE IT COSTS ME FOR YOU TO USE THE PROGRAM, I DON'T WANT TO BE BROKE.